Designing Math Learning on WhatsApp: Why a Single-Image MCQ Is the Sanest Option

 Options:

-In each case, the mathematical structure is preserved visually, while the interaction remains identical.
+In each case, mathematical structure is preserved visually, and the interaction is identical regardless of the question’s complexity.

 It does not support: